pcoinproject/pcoin/test/README.md

   `test_framework.log` and no logs are output to the console.
 - when run directly, *all* logs are written to `test_framework.log` and INFO level and above are output to the console.
-- when run on Travis, no logs are output to the console.
-However, if a test fails, the `test_framework.log` and pivxd `debug.log`s will all be dumped to the console to help troubleshooting.

 To change the level of logs output to the console, use the `-l` command line argument.